 Recommended by Norbert from France Bucket List

-Located in the French Alsp, Annecy is undoubtedly one of the most beautiful cities in France.
-It is located in the department of Haute-Savoie, in Eastern France, and it is bordered by the Lake Annecy from which it takes the name.
+Located in the French Alps, Annecy is undoubtedly one of the most beautiful cities in France.
+It is located in the department of Haute-Savoie, in Eastern France, and it is bordered by Lake Annecy from which it takes the name.

 Annecy’s Old Town is small and compact so it is possible to visit it in a day.
 However, there are many things to see and do around the lake and it is recommended to stay a minimum of 2 days in Annecy to get the most out of it.